gleblebedev/rbfx_wiki/C#-support.md

 ⚠️ C# support is experimental ⚠️ It may not work correctly, fail or crash in spectacular ways.
-At the moment matrix and quaternion implementations are not compatible with their native counterparts therefore using them will result in incorrect results.
+Managed APIs will likely change in the future.

 ## Current C# wrapper features